borgert-inc/borgert-cms/docs/en/uploads.md

-# Uploads - Rocket CMS
+# Uploads

 We will use the librarie [Blueimp - jQuery File Upload](https://github.com/blueimp/jQuery-File-Upload).
-To upload files we implement other modules in Rocket CMS will use the walkthrough below.
+To upload files we implement other modules in CMS will use the walkthrough below.

 -----